alecjacobson/computer-graphics-raster-images/README.md

 ### Submission

 Submit your completed homework on MarkUs.
-Instructions to come when they are available.
+[Open the MarkUs course page] (https://markus.teach.cs.toronto.edu/csc418-2018-09/) and submit your `src/` directory under Assignment 1: Raster Images in the `raster-images` repository.

 ### Questions?